The obsession lives on, and I have another treat for you guys: A 30-minute curried beet soup with crispy tandoori-roasted chickpeas. You in?

 *DIY Tandoori Masala Blend: 3 Tbsp ground cumin, 2 Tbsp garlic powder, 2 Tbsp ground paprika, 3 tsp ground ginger, 2 tsp ground coriander, 2 tsp ground cardamom.
 Multiply as needed.

 *Recipe adapted from my Curried Butternut Squash Soup.

-*Nutrition information is a rough estimate for 1/4 of the soup with 1/4 of the chickpeas.
+*Nutrition information is a rough estimate calculated.